 Prior to his judicial appointment, Justice Harper was engaged in the private practice of law for over 20 years, specializing in litigation, municipal finance, labor law, education and administrative law, arbitration and contract negotiations.
 He represented the New Haven Board of Education as its principal lawyer in all matters related to labor relations and education law for approximately 20 years.

+On April 14, 2016, Justice Harper received the John Eldred Shields Distinguished Professional Service Award presented by the Connecticut Bar Association.
 On May 28, 2015, Justice Harper was the recipient of the Sappern Fellowship Award presented by the Yale Sappern Memorial Fund.
 On May 14, 2015, the George W. Crawford Black Bar Association presented Justice Harper with its Trailblazer Award.
 On June 6, 2013, Wilbur L. Cross High School dedicated and named its Library Media Center in Justice Harper's honor.
 On February 27, 2013, Justice Harper was the Community Recipient of the Dr. Martin Luther King, Jr. Distinguished Service Award presented by Eastern Connecticut State University.
 On May 12, 2011, the Lawyers Collaborative for Diversity, Inc. presented its 2011 Edwin Archer Randolph Diversity Award to Justice Harper.
 On November 13, 2010, the Prince Hall Scottish Rite Masons (32nd and 33rd degree) awarded Justice Harper their Silver Eagle Award, the organizationsí highest award for public service.
 On November 9, 2010, the New Haven Tap-Off Club inducted Justice Harper into its Hall of Fame.
 On November 6, 2009, the Connecticut State Conference of NAACP Branches named Justice Harper one of the "100 Most Influential Blacks in Connecticut."